balderdashy/sails-docs/reference/blueprint-api/FindOne.md

 # Find One (Blueprint)

-Returns a single record from the model as a JSON Object.
+Look up a single record from the database.

 ```
 GET /:model/:id